metalmandalore/cloud-goat_walkthrough/README.md

 `aws iam set-default-policy-version --policy-arn arn:aws:iam:666999666999:policy/cg-raynor-policy --version-id v3 --profile Raynor`
 10. Verify account authorization details are administrative
 `aws iam get-account-authorization-details --profile raynor`
-This list will be a bit accessive as the account now has all possible privileges
+This list will be a bit excessive as the account now has all possible privileges

 **Goal Achieved**